 'Oh that's right.'
 Makoto thought as her sleep numbed brain finally came up to speed.
 'My leg's broken.'

-This hadn't been the first day she woke up in the hospital with no recollection of how she got there.
-In fact, that just about sums up every morning she's had since she was injured.
+This hadn't been the first time she woke up in the hospital with no recollection of how she got there.
+In fact, that just about sums up every morning since she was injured.
+The realization was a piss on anyone's bonfire.
+Her normally chipper mood was darkened to a very fine shade of annoyed.
 Eh, what could she said?
-Pain killers don't make very good morning people.
+Pain killers didn't make very good morning people happen.